Here's what would happen if the sun disappeared right now

 But what would happen if we lost the sun?
 What would we feel and see if all of a sudden if just went poof!

-What might seem like a silly question on the surface was actually an important thought experiment for Albert Einstein.
+What might seem like a silly question on the surface was actually an important thought experiment for Albert Einstien.

 The speed of gravity